Menu Close

 With demand capture from direct orders as well as SFA orders captured on the same screen, Anil’s sales leaders made sure that demand capturing did not stop even if a salesman missed his beat.

-It is the number of different product categories that a salesman sells.
-It is also known as Range Selling.
+This is the number of different product categories a salesman is responsible for selling.

-No. of Categories punched per visit (Out of the Total No. of Categories stocked in that outlet)
+Number of categories punched per visit (out of the total number of categories stocked by that outlet)

-Anil’s company had 3 major product categories: digestive biscuits, rolled oats and granola, all in different flavours.
-Since the company launched digestives and rolled oats together, the salesmen had built good business for the biscuits.
+Anil’s company had three major product categories: digestive biscuits, rolled oats, and granola – all in different flavours.
+Since the company launched digestives and rolled oats together, the sales agents had built good business for the biscuits.
 When the granola bars were launched later, they didn’t push the category hard enough, because there was already huge demand for the biscuits and the sales volume stayed strong.

 Anil understood that he was in danger of depending on one single category for 80% of his total sales.
 He needed to hedge his risk and promote other products more to have a broader market presence.

-Sales leaders make revenue projections for each outlet based on factors like territory (Tier 1 / Tier 2/Tier 3 cities), shop type (small kirana store, Modern Trade store (MT), Standalone MT, etc), and market potential.
+Sales leaders make revenue projections for each outlet based on factors such as territory (Tier 1/Tier 2/Tier 3 cities), shop type (small kirana store, Modern Trade store (MT), Standalone MT, and so on), and market potential.

 Anil had given both outlet-level targets and category-level targets to his team, but he had not been aggressively tracking category-level performance.
-Now with such detailed visibility of data on the automation platform, he had numbers like MTD (Month Till Date), Target Vs Achievement Month on Month etc at his fingertips.
+Now with such detailed visibility of data on his automation platform, he had numbers like MTD (Month Till Date), Month-wise Target Vs Achievement rates and many others at his fingertips.

-Anil couldn’t believe that an end-to-end integrated solution could open up so many possibilities for scaling up sales, improving ROI and crafting a kick-ass GTM strategy with authenticated performance numbers.
+Anil couldn’t believe that an end-to-end integrated solution could open up so many actionable insights and possibilities for scaling up sales, improving ROI, and crafting a successful GTM strategy with authenticated performance numbers.

 If you too are struggling to ramp up your brand like Anil, don’t waste another minute!
-Reach us.
+Contact us today!

 About Post Author